 Enjoying the yard and garden is always better with food.
 This BBQ grill toolset may not be the gift garden lovers expect, but it’s surely a gift all can appreciate (at least all those who enjoy grilling).

-This grill tool set comes with an aluminum case and each tool is made from stainless steel and has heat-safe handles.
+This grill tool set (Amazon link) comes with an aluminum case and each tool is made from stainless steel and has heat-safe handles.

 Great for Christmas, this sixteen-piece set includes a Swiss knife, corn holders, spatula, tongs, basting brush, cleaning brush, and skewers.